sambaTux/Ubuntu10.04_server_on_soekris_net5501-70_CF/README.txt

    Note: If you want to mount the root partition in read only, use rc.local.
 Otherwise
          the script may disturb itself by accessing / while remounting / in read only.

-5) copy "varbak.sh" to /usr/local/sbin and use it as cronjob in order to save data from ramdisk to CF.
+5) copy "varbak.sh" to /usr/local/sbin and use it as cronjob and reboot/shutdown script
+         in order to save data from ramdisk/tmpfs back to CF.
+   Note: You need to place a symlink in /etc/rc0.d/ and /etc/rc6.d/ to use this script as
+         reboot/shutdown script.
+This is important because /sbin/init invokes the scripts in /etc/rc[06].d/ with the "stop" argument.
+This argument is recognized by this script in order to config itself.

 c) Brief overview about the tasks that these scripts accomplish